 If I find a lump, what should I do?

 Call your clinic.
-Your PCP may want a clinical breast exam or recommend you start with a diagnostic mammogram and ultrasound.
+Your Primary Care Provider (PCP) may want a clinical breast exam or recommend you start with a diagnostic mammogram and ultrasound.

 When should I start getting mammograms?

-The USPSTF recommends starting mammography screening at age 50 and every other year.
+The United States Preventive Services Task Force (USPSTF) recommends starting mammography screening at age 40 and every other year.
 This recommendation considers the pros and cons of screening, early detection, the possibility of false positives, and data from millions of people.
-That said, recommendations vary between clinical groups, and many still consider preventive screening reasonable for persons with breasts in their 40s.
+That said, recommendations vary between clinical groups, and many still consider preventive screening reasonable for persons with breasts earlier than their 40s.
 I always consider a patient’s personal history, family history, and preferences.
 I ask them to consider, “What will I do if I get called back for further evaluation?”
 “Will I feel better knowing I had the screening done?”
 “If I get a false positive scare, will I keep up with regular screening in the future?”

 What is the process of a mammogram?

 An order for a mammogram is placed by your PCP.
-You then call GHC Hatchery Hill to schedule your mammogram there.
+You then call GHC-SCW Hatchery Hill to schedule your mammogram there.
 You will meet with a radiology technician who will perform the exam at the appointment.
 The mammogram is like an x-ray of your breast; you will need to undress (top only), and each breast will be examined.
-The radiation from a 3D (tomosynthesis) mammogram is comparable to having 2-3 chest x-rays.
+The radiation from a 3D (tomosynthesis) mammogram is comparable to having two to three chest x-rays.

 If you see something on my mammogram, what are the next steps?